ubccr/akrr/docs/AKRR_Install_notes.md

 - Update: So I can't ping vortex.ccr.buffalo.edu, but I can ssh into it.
 Some solutions I found online but am unsure about:
 	- add the server address to /etc/resolv.conf (so add 128.205.41.13 in this case) - doesn't work
 	- some sort of firewall blocking things?
+	- The fix to this was just to not ping when trying to get there, so I had to look at the -h for akrr resource DUH - lesson learned: look at -h for everything too